zhaofei0129/PlayWithPython/README.md

 1. download
    select 'Community' to download on https://www.jetbrains.com/pycharm/download/#section=windows
 2. Install
-   click 'next'...and check all the boxes then finish
+   click 'next'...and check all the boxes then finish, and reboot.

 ## Install Git
 1. download